Bess-Hub/Basic-Exercises/README.md

 # Exercises
-In this repository I will be adding simple exercises that I am doing to learn skills, improve my current ones.
+In this repository I will be adding simple exercises that I am doing to learn skills, to practice and to identify my limitations.
+This will help me in tackling my weaknesses during my learning process.
 <br><br>

 ### Odd or even.py